DevBobi/Job-Portal/README.md

 To run this project simply clone the repository in your local machine.

 ### `npm install`
-Then write npm install and the yarn start
+Then write npm install

 ### `npm start`
-And the write npm-start.
+Finally npm start to see live preview.